zuoooooooo/zuoooooooo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!👋 I'm a senior student at [School of the Gifted Young](https://en.scgy.ustc.edu.cn/), [University of Science and Technology of China](https://en.ustc.edu.cn/), majoring in statistics.
 I am broadly interested in advancing statistical methodology and theory.
-My goal is to develop new powerful methods to address significant scientific and societal challenges.
+My goal is to develop new, powerful methods to address significant scientific and societal challenges.
 With this aim, my research interests include:

 * Machine Learning
 * High-Dimensional Statistics